ifwe/bruce/doc/design.md

 ### Router Thread

-The router thread's primary responsibility is to route messages to Kafka brokers based on metadata received from Kafka.
-The metadata provides information such as the set of brokers in the cluster, a list of known topics, a list of partitions for each topic along with which brokers store their replicas, and status information for the brokers, topics, and partitions.
+The router thread's primary responsibility is to route messages to Kafka brokers based on metadata obtained from Kafka.
+The metadata provides information such as the set of brokers in the cluster, a list of known topics, a list of partitions for each topic along with the locations of the replicas for each partition, and status information for the brokers, topics, and partitions.
+Bruce uses this information to choose a destination broker and partition for each message.
+If Bruce receives a message for an unknown topic, it will discard the message.
+Bruce does not currently support automatic topic creation, although this capability will probably be added in the near future.
+As documented
+[here](https://github.com/tagged/bruce/blob/master/doc/sending_messages.md#message-types),
-Bruce uses this information to choose a partition for each message and send it to the proper broker.
-As documented [here](https://github.com/tagged/bruce/blob/master/doc/sending_messages.md#message-types), Bruce provides two different message types, *AnyPartition* messages and *PartitionKey* messages, which implement different types of routing behavior.
+Bruce provides two different message types, *AnyPartition* messages and *PartitionKey* messages, which implement different types of routing behavior.
-The Router thread also shares responsibility for message batching with the dispatcher threads, as detailed below.
+The Router thread shares responsibility for message batching with the dispatcher threads, as detailed below.

 Once the router thread has chosen a broker for a message or batch of messages,